Auto Trader alternatives – the ultimate guide

 How it works

-If you agree to a final price, the car-buying company will take your car and send you the funds.
-In the case of WeBuyAnyCar, you normally just leave your car at the inspection centre and make your way home another way.
+When your car gets inspected, if it has any undisclosed wear and tear, you will be asked to agree to a lower price.
+Then, the car-buying company takes your car and sends you the funds.
+In the case of WeBuyAnyCar, you’ll likely have to leave your car at the inspection centre and find another way to get home.
 Some companies work similarly, while others will pick up your car from home or work as agreed.

 Admin fees and payments